AmauryVanEspen/-online-resumes/README.md

 The easy way to host your resume is by making a `resume.json` on gist.github.com.

-For example mine can be found at https://gist.github.com/thomasdavis/c9dcfa1b37dec07fb2ee7f36d7278105 which then automatically gets hosted at https://registry.jsonresume.org/thomasdavis
+For example [Thomas Davis resume](https://github.com/thomasdavis) can be found at https://gist.github.com/thomasdavis/c9dcfa1b37dec07fb2ee7f36d7278105 which then automatically gets hosted at https://registry.jsonresume.org/thomasdavis

 You can just edit your Gist using the online GUI and it should update within less than a minute.